cristianoeckel/springboot-microservices/README.md

 # Building

-You can run this project on your ECLIPSE IDE. or you can manually run each jar file.
+You can run this project on your ECLIPSE IDE, or you can manually run each jar file.

 To generate an executable jar file you can run the following command: